hackergrrl/ssb-npm-101/README.md

   "ssb-npm-registry": true
 ```

-now you can restart `sbot server`.
+now you can restart `ssb-server start`.

 ## ssb-npm